build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 * **Authentication:** Utilize the IAM Role for Service Account (IRSA) for the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on with the [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) to ensure secure communication between Kubernetes pods and AWS services.
 * **Route53 Hosted Zone Creation:** Create a private hosted zone that will hold the DNS records of the Kubernetes service.
 This hosted zone will serve as a container for all the DNS records related to your Kubernetes service.
-*  **ExternalDNS Add-on Setup:** Deploy the[ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on on your Amazon EKS cluster and configure it to synchronize Kubernetes service DNS records with your Route53 domain.
+* **ExternalDNS Add-on Setup:** Deploy the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on on your Amazon EKS cluster and configure it to synchronize Kubernetes service DNS records with your Route53 domain.
 * **Sample Application Deployment:** As a practical example, we'll walk you through the steps to build and expose the "2048 Game Sample Application" on port 80.
 To facilitate this, we'll utilize custom annotations for [ExternalDNS](https://github.com/kubernetes-sigs/external-dns), particularly the 'hostname' annotation, which instructs the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) controller on how to access the Kubernetes service via the specified HTTP path.
 For more annotations, see [Setting up ExternalDNS for Services on AWS](https://kubernetes-sigs.github.io/external-dns/v0.13.5/tutorials/aws/#annotations).

 > *Note that even if you're still within your initial 12-month AWS Free Tier period, the Route 53 hosted zone falls outside the AWS free tier.
 Hence, usage could result in additional charges.*